 Mount Holyoke’s primary degree is the bachelor of arts.
-In addition, the College offers dual-degree programs, a master of arts in psychology, and other programs.
+In addition, the College offers dual-degree programs, a master of arts in teaching and other programs.

 Bachelor of Arts

 The artium baccalaureus, or bachelor of arts degree, is the cornerstone of the Mount Holyoke curriculum.
 Students pursue a rigorous, well-rounded course of study that includes work in the humanities, science and mathematics, and social sciences.
 All students must complete 128 semester credits (one standard course equals 4 credits).

 The College's distribution requirement is designed to acquaint students with a wide range of knowledge and encourage them to explore new areas of interest.
 At least 68 credits must be earned from course work outside the major department, across the three curricular divisions: humanities, science and mathematics, and social sciences.
 Mount Holyoke requires a distribution across divisions of knowledge, a language other than English, and a multicultural perspectives course.

 For a complete explanation of requirements see the course catalog.

 Mount Holyoke offers several dual-degree options in partnership with three outstanding, accredited institutions.
 Engineering students can earn both a bachelor of arts degree from Mount Holyoke and a bachelor of science degree in engineering from the California Institute of Technology, the University of Massachusetts, or the Thayer School of Engineering at Dartmouth College.

 Second Bachelor’s Degree

 While Mount Holyoke welcomes students interested in earning a second bachelor’s degree, candidates are not eligible for financial aid from the College.
 Interested students should contact the Office of Admission for information about the application process.

 Other Degrees and Certificates